 Compare the ceiling height.
 The space is so much airy and comfortable with the higher ceilings.
 Cheaper cabins tend to have lower walls, and it feels a bit cramped inside.
 But if you are going to use it for storage, that should be fine.
 However, if you are after a guest accommodation or a hobby room, to comply with AU/NZ standards, for a habitable room, an average ceiling height must be 2.4m.

+Other thing to consider is the threshold.
 Quality backyard cabins and granny flats have aluminium thresholds whereas inferior cabins have timber threshold made of the same softwood which wears out quite fast, resulting in gaps and door opening and closing problems.